Teckdegen/stellaai/README.md

 ## Troubleshooting

-### Wallet Connection Issues
-- Make sure you have a Stacks wallet installed (Hiro Wallet or Xverse)
-- Ensure you're on the correct network (Testnet/Mainnet)
-- Refresh the page if connection issues persist

 ### AI Generation Issues
 - Ensure you have internet connectivity
 - Try rephrasing your request if the AI doesn't understand